HurrieCrane/RNG-letters/README.md

 # RNG-letters
 TODO:A description of your project follows.
 A good description is clear, short, and to the point.
-Describe the importance of your project, and what it does.
+Describe the importance of your project, and what it does.This is a project I did to generate random letter forms randomly and then put them in an SVG to be saved.
 Here is is accompanying code to the images I've produced (https://www.artstation.com/artwork/JznKz) for generating randomly shaped letters into SVGs.

 # Table of Contents
 TODO: Optionally, include a table of contents in order to allow other people to quickly naviagte especially long or detailed READMEs.